MKDKSZAKOLWA/Project_12/Project_12.md

    ![Test changes](./Images/Test%20changes.png)

-   Ensure that yiou are under the main branch and click on READ.md file
+   Ensure that you are under the main branch and click on READ.md file

    ![Test changes 1](./Images/Test%20changes%201.png)